 When the extraction is completed by AutoEntry simply use the QuickBooks option to download your statement data.
-To do this go to the relevant bank account and click Download > QBO/QBD - Web Connect file (.qbo).
+To do this go to the relevant bank account, click Download and select the option: QBD - Web Connect File (.qbo)

 - Account Number: So long as the account number is visible, AutoEntry will capture it and it will appear by default here.
 If not you should enter the unique account number for this account as QuickBooks Desktop will recognise it for future imports (if you decided to use a fake generic number on two separate accounts this will cause you issues as the data may merge into the wrong account automatically - so make sure this number is unique per bank account even if you don't use the true number).

 - Account Type: Choose the most appropriate account type from the dropdown.